mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

 We can see some errors of authentication using Kerberos.
 This is because of the clock skew we saw before.
 We can ignore this for now, as we are still able to authenticate via NTLM.

-After setting up bloodhound-ce, we started enumerate our user
+After setting up bloodhound-ce, we start to enumerate our user permissions

 We see we have outbound object control, which is generally a good indicator that we have some sort of control or possibility of lateral movement over the domain.